ipatalas/ngComponentUtility/README.md

 ### Templates

-Templates are search based on either the `templateUrl` component option field or `template` field in the same component.
+Templates are searched based on either the `templateUrl` component option field or `template` field in the same component.
 They are mutually exclusive and both work here.
 Currently supported variations are:

 - `templateUrl: 'components/exampleComponent.html'`
 - `template: '<div>inline html template</div>'`